CLLeMens/TaskVue/readme.md

 - "My program takes a long while to send notifications" -> Set the tracking grade higher in the settings, it changes the notification threshold.

+- "It takes a long time until the first countdown begins" -> The Object Detection Model is most likely being downloaded in the background, once downloaded the startup should be way quicker